-You are facing a real disaster: the glass glasses that the undersigned clumsily got rid of are countless.
-Perhaps from today I will be less afraid of making trouble: Penn State, a University in the United States, He developed a type of glass called LionGlass that not only has 10 times the resistance to damage, but also requires much less energy to produce.
+You have a real disaster ahead of you: you can no longer count the glass glasses that the undersigned has clumsily disposed of.
+Maybe from today I will be less afraid of getting into trouble: Penn State, a university in the United States, He developed a type of glass called LionGlass that not only has 10 times the resistance to damage, but also requires much less energy to produce.

 Green transparency

-The most used glass (we find it in practically everything, from windows to glasses) is the one in sodium silicate and lime.
-To produce it, furnaces that reach 1500°C are needed, a process that consumes a lot of energy and releases huge amounts of CO2 into the atmosphere.
-That's not all: the basic materials for this type of glass are quartz sand, soda ash and limestone: these last two also release CO2 when they are melted.
+The most used glass (we find it in practically everything, from windows to glasses) is sodium silicate and lime glass.
+To produce it, ovens reaching 1500°C are needed, a process that consumes a lot of energy and releases huge amounts of CO2 into the atmosphere.
+That's not all: the basic materials for this type of glass are quartz sand, soda ash and limestone: the latter two also release CO2 when they are melted.

 What's now?
-The Penn State team of researchers has developed the formula for a stronger and greener glass.
-This new family of glass, called LionGlass, gets its "superpowers" by replacing soda ash and limestone with aluminum oxide or an iron compound.
-The silica content can range from 40% to 90% by weight.
+The team of researchers at Penn State has developed the formula for a stronger and greener glass.
+This new family of glass, called LionGlass, gets its “superpowers” by replacing soda ash and limestone with aluminum oxide or an iron compound.
+The silica content can vary from 40% to 90% by weight.

 That's not all: replacing the carbonates reduces direct emissions during smelting and lowers the required temperatures up to 400°C. This in turn reduces energy consumption by about 30% and consequently reduces emissions.